 - Start with just a small amount of milk in the bottle - an ounce at first, and then you can give more next time.

 - Celebrate success - any step towards being more comfortable and accepting of the bottle, even if there is no milk in it yet, deserves to be celebrated.
 It is hard work, and you are both figuring it out.

 - Ask your baby to take a bottle by following the same reflexes they use for breastfeeding.
 Start by placing the bottle nipple base on the chin, and when they open their mouth, the bottle can be brought into their mouth.
 It will be horizontal to the floor with milk in the tip of the nipple but not filling the entire nipple.

 - Feed using paced side-lying feeding - this gives your baby the most control over feeding at the bottle.
 (2)

 If your baby is 4 months or older and bottle feeding is still challenging, consider trying a cup or straw cup to give milk.
 Instead of a sippy cup, an open cup can be used, supporting proper tongue posture and swallowing.
 Start with a small heavy-bottomed cup (think shot glass) and fill it with your milk.
 When the cup has less milk, it is more likely to spill because it needs to be tipped further for the milk to reach their mouth.
 When the cup is more full, they do not need to tip it very much at first to get milk.

 - Patience and practice make perfect.
 If your baby has been refusing the bottle, getting comfortable and accepting the bottle won’t happen overnight.
 Practice at least once per day around the same time each day.
 Being consistent helps.

-If your baby is still having a hard time taking a bottle after trying these strategies, there may be more going on.
-Get in touch with your IBCLC to take a deeper look to discover what the root of the issue is.
-They can also help co-create a care plan that is specific to your baby and your feeding needs and goals.
+If your baby still has difficulty taking a bottle after trying these strategies, more may be going on.
+Get in touch with your IBCLC (International Board Certified Lactation Consultant) to take a deeper look at what the root of the issue may be.
+They can also help co-create a care plan specifically for your baby, their feeding needs, and your goals.